sangeethbatman/sangeethbatman/README.md

 Welcome to my GitHub profile!
 I am a highly motivated and results-oriented data analyst with expertise in data analysis, business strategy development, and stakeholder management.
 I am passionate about leveraging data-driven insights to help businesses achieve their goals and optimize performance.
 I have a strong background in business strategy.
 My skills include data analysis and visualization, statistical analysis and modeling, advanced Excel and SQL, data mining and cleansing, Python and R programming, Tableau and Power BI, project management, as well as communication and presentation skills.
 With these skills, I bring a unique perspective to drive growth and deliver actionable insights.

+## Where Companies are Today with Data/Business/Strategy

+In today's fast-paced business landscape, companies are inundated with vast amounts of data but often struggle to extract actionable insights.
+Many organizations face challenges such as:

+- **Data Overload**: Companies have access to extensive data but struggle to make sense of it all, leading to missed opportunities and inefficient decision-making.

+- **Lack of Data Strategy**: Organizations often lack a cohesive data strategy, resulting in siloed data and missed opportunities for cross-functional collaboration and innovation.

+- **Limited Data Literacy**: While data is abundant, not all employees possess the necessary data literacy skills to harness its full potential, hindering data-driven decision-making at all levels.

+## How I Can Help Companies as a Data Analyst

+As a skilled data analyst and business strategist, I can play a pivotal role in helping companies bridge the gap between their current state and future aspirations.
+Here's how I can contribute:

+- **Data Analysis and Insights**: I can conduct comprehensive data analysis to uncover meaningful insights, identify trends, and provide actionable recommendations, enabling companies to make data-driven decisions.

+- **Data Strategy Development**: I can collaborate with organizations to develop robust data strategies that align with their business objectives, facilitate cross-functional data integration, and enable a data-driven culture.

+- **Data Literacy and Training**: I can provide data literacy training to employees at all levels, empowering them to effectively analyze and interpret data, fostering a data-driven mindset throughout the organization.

+- **Business Strategy Alignment**: I can align data-driven strategies with broader business objectives, ensuring that data insights are integrated into strategic planning and execution, driving growth and competitive advantage.

+By leveraging my expertise in data analysis, strategic planning, and stakeholder management, I can help companies harness the power of data, optimize their business strategies, and achieve their future vision of becoming data-driven organizations.

 ## Education
 - **Data Analytics for Buniness Decision Making**
   Durham College, Canada